JeffreyZhao/wind/README.md

 Unfortunately, the "seq builder" is not part of Jscex at this moment.
 It's one of the future plans of Jscex project.

-# Comparison to other project
+# Comparison to other projects

 There're several other projects has the same purpose.
 We can put these project into two categories.